Blendify/blender-manual/blender_docs/manual/getting_started/about/introduction.rst

    :align: right
    :width: 300px

-   Blender 2.5 with a Big Buck Bunny scene open
+   Blender 2.5 with a Big Buck Bunny scene open.

 Welcome to Blender, the free and open source 3D animation suite.